Robert-Riordan-UCD/this-is-rob/content/posts/Clock.md

 categories = ["Electronics", "PCB"] tags = ["kicad", "ben-eater-cpu", "pcb-design"] previewImage = "/img/Clock.jpg"
+weight=1
 +++

 ![Clock GIF](/clock.gif)

-The clock can run in continous mode or manual mode.
-In continous mode the clock frequency can be varied using the potentiometer.
+The clock can run in continuous mode or manual mode.
+In continuous mode the clock frequency can be varied using the potentiometer.
 It can also be halted using an external halt signal.

 ### The errors I made and how I fixed them